-Restlessness and stress can be caused by a lack of rest or incorrect utilization of the dog.
-Dogs need more rest periods than humans do.
-On average, a healthy adult dog will doze for 18 hours a day.
-You can find more about the need for rest and activity in the other blogs in this series.
+Restlessness and stress can result from a lack of rest or improper exercise of the dog.
+Dogs need more rest than humans do.
+A healthy adult dog snoozes an average of 18 hours a day.
+You can find out more about the need for rest and the urge to keep busy in the other blogs in this series.

 Table of contents

 A dog's need for rest